-According to the Journal of Patient Safety, each year, between 210,000 and 440,000 patients die as a result of medical negligence or medical malpractice.
-In other words, medical errors are the third-leading cause of death in America, behind heart disease, which is the first, and cancer, which is second.
-Our Cleveland medical malpractice lawyers are ready to help the victims of medical errors.
+According to the Journal of Patient Safety, between 210,000 and 440,000 patients die as a result of medical negligence or medical malpractice each year.
+In other words, medical errors are the third-leading cause of death in America.
+They fall behind heart disease and cancer, respectively.
+Our Cleveland medical malpractice lawyers are ready to help the victims of these errors.

-If you or a loved one has been injured by a doctor or other healthcare provider, you may be entitled to recover compensation for your losses.
-Tittle & Perlmuter has handled numerous medical malpractice cases in Cleveland and beyond.
-This is because our Cleveland medical malpractice attorneys are committed to fighting for the compensation you deserve.
-You need to cover medical bills and other losses associated with injuries as a result of being a victim of medical negligence – let us help.
+After an injury caused by a doctor or other healthcare provider, you may be entitled to recover compensation for your losses.
+Tittle & Perlmuter has handled numerous medical malpractice cases in Cleveland and all throughout Ohio including Cuyahoga, Lorain, Summit, Erie, Franklin, and Lucas counties.
+This is because our attorneys are committed to fighting for the compensation you deserve.

 What Types of Medical Malpractice Cases does Tittle & Perlmuter Handle?

-Medical malpractice can come in a variety of forms, the effects of which can vary significantly depending on the patient’s situation.
-The following are common causes of patient injury or death that should be investigated to determine if a medical provider was negligent:
+Medical malpractice can come in a variety of forms, the effects of which can vary significantly.
+Typically it depends on the patient’s situation.
+The following are common causes of patient injury or death.
+Related injuries should be investigated to determine if a medical provider was negligent.